moonbitlang/moonbit-textbook/docs/05-trees.md

 ![](/pics/traversal-en.drawio.webp)

-in the diagram, we first visit the left subtree, then the left subtree again, leading to the visit of 3.
-Subsequently, we continuously visit the right subtree, resulting in the visit of 5.
-Finally, we visit the right subtree of the entire tree, which is 2.
+In the diagram, we first visit the left subtree, then the left subtree again, leading to the visit of $3$.
+Subsequently, we continuously visit the right subtree, resulting in the visit of $5$.
+Finally, we visit the right subtree of the entire tree, which is $2$.
 On the other hand, breadth-first traversal starts from the root node and proceeds layer by layer, visiting nodes at a certain depth before moving deeper.
-For the same tree, breadth-first traversal will visit the root node first, followed by subtrees 1 and 2, then 3 and 4, and finally the deepest node 5.
+For the same tree, breadth-first traversal will visit the root node first, followed by subtrees $1$ and $2$, then $3$ and $4$, and finally the deepest node $5$.

 Depth-first traversal usually involves three variations: preorder traversal, inorder traversal, and postorder traversal.
 The difference lies in when the root node is visited while traversing the entire tree.
 For example, in preorder traversal, the root node is visited first, followed by the left subtree, and then the right subtree.
-Taking the tree we just saw as an example, this means we start with 0, then visit the left subtree; when visiting the left subtree, we start from the root node again, which is 1; then 3, 4, 5, and 2.
+Taking the tree we just saw as an example, this means we start with $0$, then visit the left subtree; when visiting the left subtree, we start from the root node again, which is $1$; then $3$, $4$, $5$, and $2$.
 In inorder traversal, the left subtree is visited first, followed by the root node, and then the right subtree.
 Hence, it first visits the left subtree.
-At this moment, there is still a left subtree, so we go down to tree 3.
-Now, it's a leaf node without a left subtree, so we visit the root node 3.
-Then we return to visit the root node 1 of the subtree and proceed to visit the right subtree.
+At this moment, there is still a left subtree, so we go down to tree $3$.
+Now, it's a leaf node without a left subtree, so we visit the root node $3$.
+Then we return to visit the root node $1$ of the subtree and proceed to visit the right subtree.
 Postorder traversal follows a similar logic, visiting the left subtree first, then the right subtree, and finally the root node.
-In fact, solving the Fibonacci sequence can be seen as a postorder traversal, as we first visit the (n-1)th and (n-2)th items, which are two subtrees, and then solve the nth item, which is the value of the root node.
+In fact, solving the Fibonacci sequence can be seen as a postorder traversal, as we first visit the $(n-1)$-th and $(n-2)$-th items, which are two subtrees, and then solve the $n$-th item, which is the value of the root node.
 As for breadth-first traversal, we have already explained it: from left to right, the order is `[0, 1, 2, 3, 4, 5]`.

 Let's take a look at the specific implementation of these two traversals in terms of finding a specific value in the tree's nodes.
 Firstly, let's consider depth-first traversal.